 If you live in a colder region, one of the biggest challenges you may face is finding plants that will thrive in your climate.
 One plant that we recommend for those who are worried about frost is the Frost Proof Gardenia Shrub.
 The Frost Proof Gardenia Shrub is a fragrant shrub that produces gorgeous white blooms that are sure to delight your senses.
 Its glossy foliage is deer resistant, so you don’t have to worry about a critter coming by to snack on it.
 If you’re looking for something a bit smaller to feature in your balcony garden, this shrub is an excellent choice.

 5. The Arapaho Blackberry Bush

 Berries are a delicacy across the states, and those who want to enjoy them in the summer might want to grow their own Arapaho Blackberry Bush.
 The Arapaho Blackberry Bush is an excellent berry bush for several reasons.
 Besides producing medium to large sweet blackberries, this bush has no thorns, is maintenance-free, and is self-pollinating.
-If you’re looking to cultivate a small fruit garden, definitely add this bush to your balcony!
+If you’re looking to cultivate a small garden with dwarf varieties of fruit trees, definitely add this bush to your balcony!

 6. The Pinky Winky® Hydrangea Tree